stevenybw/mpi-yarn/README.md

 ## Introduction

-MPI is widely used in HPC (High Performance Computing) community, which is often played as a key role in distributed computing program.
+MPI is widely used in the HPC (High Performance Computing) community, which is often plays a key role in distributed computing programs.
 Supercomputers often deploy slurm-like scheduler to manage computing resources.
 While traditional slurm-like scheduler is well supported in MPI, it does not support heterogeneous fine-grained scheduler like YARN directly.
 Sometimes we have to run MPI programs in data centers deploying YARN, as it is widely used in commercial data centers.
 MPI-YARN focuses on such requirement and provides support for running MPI programs in YARN-deployed data centers.

 ## 0. What you need to know before using mpi-yarn
  - You need maven for compiling mpi-yarn